 The ministry has been the administrator for the field of multilingualism, the EU principle or the social fact and essential for all individuals.
 The Slovenian education system has been promoting the development of multilingualism within the educational realm.
 In past years, there had been several projects (sl) at the national level that included both educational and public institutions and universities.
 Certain projects were completed, certain continue and certain started anew.

-Cooperation and participation in programmes and organisations internationally
+Cooperation and participation in worldwide programmes and organisations

 Multilateral international cooperation is characteristic of Slovenia that joined may inter-governmental and non-governmental initiatives, twinning of cities, regional networks, and associations.
 The regional cooperation has been pursued, in particular, within Central-European Cooperation in Education among Slovenia, Austria, Hungary, Czech Republic, and Slovak Republic.
 Slovenia is a member of the Central European Exchange Program for University Studies (CEEPUS) aimed at connecting and developing Middle European university realm.